Logging

 PmLogCtl set '*' none

-Then logs can be viewed by running:
+Logs can be viewed by running:

 tail -F /var/log/messages

-PmLogLib stub¶
+PmLogLib stub

-Crash logs are dumped into /var/log/reports/librdx/
+Crash logs

 SEGFAULT_SIGNALS= ./buggy-binary